athrunsun/boilerplates/react-webpack-mpa-ts/README.md

 # React-Webpack-MPA-TypeScript-Boilerplate
-A React project boilerplate for multiple-page-application, with:
+A React boilerplate for multiple-page-application, with:

 - Webpack as bundler
 - TypeScript as transpiler